CMSgov/cms-bb2-python-sdk/README.md

 ### FHIR Requests Retry Settings

 Retry is enabled by default for FHIR requests.
-The folllowing parameters are available for exponential back off retry algorithm.
+The folllowing parameters are available for the exponential back off retry algorithm.

 | Retry parameter   | Value (default)      | Description                         |
 | ----------------- | -------------------- | -------------------------------- |